“Compound interest. Compound interest is the eighth wonder of the world. He who understands it, earns it … he who doesn’t … pays it.” – Einstein

 The formula for CAGR is:

-Say, the price of a stock you invested in 2015 was ₹100.
-It appreciated by 25% to ₹125 in the year 2016 and further appreciated to ₹150 in the year 2017.
-Therefore, the appreciation in the rate from 2015 to 2017 was 20%.
-But in case, you want to know that one growth rate of your investments for the complete period of time, CAGR is there to help you.
+If you want to know the growth rate of your investments for the complete period of time, use CAGR.
 If we put the above values in the formula, Compound Annual Growth Rate for your investment between 2015 and 2017 will be 14.47%.

 When you make investments in a portfolio for more than a year, the concept of compounding interest comes into the picture.
-CAGR is generally used when the amount of money is compounded for many years.
+CAGR is generally used when the money you saved compounds for many years.
 When you invest in a mutual fund, the growth rates that you see are not expressed in absolute returns, but CAGR.

 Absolute returns, calculated in percentage, are calculated by subtracting the amounts of the beginning year and ending year and dividing it by the beginning year value.